Aster website logo

 In general, you should aim for 30 minutes of moderate-intensity workout on 5 days in the week.
 Examples include brisk walking, light jogging, swimming, stationary biking, yoga/pilates (modified for pregnancy).
 You should be moving enough for you to sweat and for your heart rate to go up.

-What food should I avoid during pregnancy?
+What food should I avoid during pregnancy in Singapore?

 1. Fish high in mercury